jupyterlab/jupyterlab/docs/source/user/extensions.rst

 in Javascript development).
 For information about developing extensions, see the :ref:`developer documentation <developer_extensions>`.

-In order to install JupyterLab extensions, you need to have Node.js version 4+ installed.
+In order to install JupyterLab extensions, you need to have `Node.js
+<https://nodejs.org/>`__ version 4 or later installed.

 If you use ``conda``, you can get it with: